 What that means is that we assign our own unique identifier to a device.
 We log that device and set it up and attach it to our model of a user.
 The device and user have their own unique identifiers, and we do our very best to track those users and those devices between sessions, between updates and even between deletion and re-installation.

-However, when it comes to QA, when your team may be loading builds that are provisioned in different ways (App Store, TestFlight, HockeyApp, Crashlytics etc) or even have completely different bundle identifiers.
-It is possible that Taplytics may not be able to effectively track the upgrade or change as the exact same device, for the exact same user.
+However, when it comes to QA, when your team may be loading builds that are provisioned in different ways (App Store, TestFlight, HockeyApp, Crashlytics etc) or even have completely different bundle identifiers, it is possible that Taplytics may not be able to effectively track the upgrade or change the exact same device for the exact same user.

 The consequence of this is that we may maintain old devices as active or multiple instances of the same device.
 This mainly manifests itself when testing push notifications and the possibility of having multiple push tokens set for a single device.